A2

 Logarithm

 A logarithm is the inverse function of an exponential function.
-The logarithm of a positive number is written as and read as the logarithm of with base
+The logarithm of a positive number m is written as log_b m and read as the logarithm of m with base b.

 Equivalence between logarithmic and exponential expressions